RafaelRoj8/CS_3300_Grp10_Project/README.md

   #  Team & Credits

 - CS 3300‑001 Summer 2025
-- Team 10: Rafael Rojero, Dylan Lareno
+- Team 10: Rafael Rojero
 - Advisor: Dr. Armin Moin | TA: Himon Thakur

 ---

 # 📜 License
 This project is licensed under the MIT License.

+You are free to use, copy, modify, and distribute this software with attribution.